In the sports world, when we think about greatest of all time, a few names spring to mind.

 Focus On One Thing At A Time

 The most important goal that you can set when it comes to developing your style is to focus on one thing at a time.
-Whether that’s finding a reliable tailor or picking up a few staples like a navy blazer or dark wash denim.
+Whether that’s finding a reliable tailor or picking up a few staples like a navy blazer, dark wash denim or clean white t-shirt.

 Just as too many options make some people indecisive, too many goals can cause inaction.
 By being hyper focused on one goal at a time, you’re more than likely to hit each one and then be able to ease onto the next one.